-Damages covered by insurance.

-- Expenses that have been or will be reimbursed under any federal program. - Reimbursement to donors for donated items or services. - Workforce bonuses, other than hazard pay or overtime. - Severance pay. - Legal settlements. - Any expense not related to the purchase and installation of a UV light system.
+- Damages covered by insurance. - Expenses that have been or will be reimbursed under any federal program. - Reimbursement to donors for donated items or services. - Workforce bonuses, other than hazard pay or overtime. - Severance pay. - Legal settlements.

-Recipients may not give funds to any other entity and must spend the funds through their organization.
+Recipients may not give funds to any other entity and must spend the funds through their Hospital.